ImagingLectures/Quantitative-Big-Imaging-2021/Projects/Presentations.md

 # Project presentations
 ## Registration
-Please provide the following information before Wednesday _morning_ May 13th, 9:00AM:
+Please provide the following information per email before Wednesday _morning_ May 13th, 9:00AM:
 - Presentation title
 - Name of presenters
-- Preliminary slides
 - If you permit reconding your presentation and uploading on youtube

+Also:
+- Upload Preliminary slides to switch drive share.
+It should be clear from the file name who uploaded the file.

 ## Presentation
 - Presentations will take place on Thursday May 14th, 9-12AM (probably we don't need all time, but please reserve)